Decay of covariances, uniqueness of ergodic component and scaling limit for a class of \nabla\phi systems with

 Once we have defined this generator set, we can proceed with our arguments.
 We claim that: \begin{lemma} There exists a constant $C>0$ independent of $u,v\in\RR^d$ such that

 \end{lemma} \pf To prove (\ref{0}), we apply Lemma \ref{lsde} to the differences $\{\tilde{\phi}_t(x):=\phi_t(x)-\bar{\phi}_t(x)\}$ to bound, with the choice $\Lambda_N=[-N,N]^d$, the term

-By using shift-invariance in the resulting inequality, we will obtain a bound for the term on the left of (\ref{0}).
+By using shift-invariance in the resulting inequality, we will obtain an upper bound for the term on the left of (\ref{0}).
 We will next use a special ergodic theorem for co-cycles (see for example Theorem 4 in \cite{co1}), which we can use in our case because $\ed$ is a sub-algebra; we apply it to $\mu^\even\in(\ext {\cal{S_\even}})_{u}$ to obtain

-This ergodic theorem will allow us to further estimate the bound and to obtain the statement of the lemma.
+This ergodic theorem will allow us to further estimate the upper bound we have obtained for the term on the left of (\ref{0}), and to obtain the statement of the lemma.
 The details of the proof, following the same arguments as Lemma 2.1 from \cite{FS}, will be omitted and are left to an interested reader. \endpf